 After being anointed as a journalist, Solomon went straight to CBC News in Toronto, where he worked as a TV news producer on The Lang and O'Leary Exchange and other business news programming for CBC News Network.

-When Solomon isn't deep in the weeds searching for a story, he enjoys playing drums and spending time with his tiny dog, an elderly, toothless toy poodle named Precious.
+When Solomon isn't deep in the weeds searching for a story, he enjoys playing drums and meeting every dog in Winnipeg.

-You can share your marijuana-related story tips with Solomon by emailing him at email@example.com.
+You can share your marijuana-related and general story tips with Solomon by emailing him at email@example.com.